• Skip to main content

 But, remember, a generator might not be a tool you need to use every day.
 Gas and diesel need proper storage.
 And even with your best efforts, your gas or diesel can still fail.

-The second thing I will say is it is possible to put propane in your gas generator and power your home with it.
+The second thing is to put propane in your gas generator and power your home with it.
 It will take some tinkering.
-Do the research to do this project yourself and enjoy the benefits of propane generators without the extra expense.
+Research to do this project yourself and enjoy the benefits of propane generators without the extra expense.

 Or, you can buy a generator that works using both propane and gasoline.
 There is a gasoline tank for petrol but there is also an inlet to connect a line for propane.